Precise asymptotics: robust stochastic volatility models: Abstract

 \section{Abstract}

 We present a new methodology to analyze large classes of (classical and rough) stochastic volatility models, with special regard to short-time and small noise formulae for option prices.
-Our main tool is the theory of regularity structures, which we use in the form of [Bayer et al; A regularity structure for rough volatility, 2017].
+Our main tool is the theory of regularity structures, which we use in the form of [Bayer et al.; A regularity structure for rough volatility, Math.
+Finance 2019].
 In essence, we implement a Laplace method on the space of models (in the sense of Hairer), which generalizes classical works of Azencott and Ben Arous on path space and then Aida, Inahama--Kawabi on rough path space.
-When applied to rough volatility models, e.g. in the setting of [Forde-Zhang, Asymptotics for rough stochastic volatility models, 2017], one obtains precise asymptotic for European options which refine known large deviation asymptotics.
+When applied to rough volatility models, e.g. in the setting of [Bayer et al.; Pricing under rough volatility, Quant.
+Finance 2016] and [Forde-Zhang, Asymptotics for rough stochastic volatility models, SIAM J. Financial Math.
+2017], one obtains precise asymptotics for European options which refine known large deviation asymptotics.